secretstartups/handbook/content/handbook/enterprise-data/platform/tableau/_index.md

 1. Post your questions in the `#data-tableau` internal slack channel to see if someone in the company has the answer.
 1. Post your questions in the `#ext-gitlab-tableau` external slack channel if you need someone from Tableau to look at it.
 1. Post your questions in the [Tableau Community](https://community.tableau.com/s/) to see if someone in the wider Tableau user community has the answer.
-1. Open a support case with [Tableau Support](https://www.tableau.com/support) if you're experiencing a technical issue with the Tableau Online platform or Tableau Desktop.
+1. Open a support case with [Tableau Support](https://www.tableau.com/support) if you're experiencing a technical issue with the Tableau Cloud platform or Tableau Desktop.
     - Anyone can open a support case, however if you want expedited response and resolutions times based on [Tableau Premium Support's](https://www.tableau.com/resources/teams-organizations/premium-support) SLAs, please reach out to the BI team in #data-tableau to get support from a Tableau Admin.

 </details>